 If I choose not to transfer at the moment, but want to at a later date,

 are there any consequences of transferring after the deadline?

-If you change your mind in the future you’ll still be able to transfer your funds.
-However, by transferring after the response date in your letter, we would have to sell your investment in your old pension and invest again in your new pension.
+If you change your mind in the future you’ll still be able to transfer your fund value.
+However, by transferring after the response date in your letter, we would have to sell your investment in your old pension plan and invest again in your new pension plan.

 This could result in your money not being invested in the market (known as out of market) for up to five days.
 You would miss out on some growth if the markets rise in that period, but would be protected against a loss if they fall in that time.

 If we’ve highlighted that you have an entitlement to protected tax-free cash and you choose not to transfer at this time, as part of the block transfer, it may not be possible for you to carry over this protection if you choose to transfer in future.
 If you want to find out more about protected tax-free cash you should speak to a financial adviser.